usmansbk/apollo_express_server/README.md

 This project uses Sequelize ORM powered by PostgreSQL.
 If you're familiar with MondoDB then you'll grab it easily Visit [here](https://sequelize.org/master) to see the documentation.

-### Do not add sensitive keys to the .env file.
-Contact maintainer to handle such data

-## Status Codes
-- 201 Created
-- 200 Success with content
-- 204 Success No content
-- 400 Bad request.
-Server cannot process
-- 403 Forbidden.
-Not authorized